tacobayle/terraformAviVs/README.md

 ## Prerequisites:
 1. Make sure terraform is installed
 2. Make sure your Avi Controller is reachable from your terraform host
+3. Make sure you have an IPAM/DNS profile is configured

 ## Environment: